wozo/Leaflet-Maps-Marker/readme.txt

 * BUGFIX: overwrite box-shadow attribute from style.css to remove border on some themes
 * BUGFIX: linebreak was added to mapquest logo in attribution box on some templates
 * BUGFIX: Google API key was not loaded on backend
+* BUGFIX: attribution text for Google Maps provider was hidden
-* BUGFIX: Marker/layer repositioning via Google address search did not changed basemap to Bing/Google = v2.7 - 21.07.2012 =
+* BUGFIX: Marker/layer repositioning via Google address search did not changed basemap to Bing/Google
+* BUGFIX: switching basemaps caused attribution text not to clear first = v2.7 - 21.07.2012 =
 * "Special Collectors Edition" :-)
 = v2.6.1 - 20.07.2012 =